professor-l/lsq-bot/README.md

 LsQ Bot (short for Elle's Queue Bot) is [queueing](https://xkcd.com/853/) bot designed to allow players in a Twitch chat to matchmake with and challenge one another.
 It was designed specifically for Tetris Deathmatch, but it's open source and thus available to whomever wishes to use (or tweak) it.
 It is built on [Node.js](https://nodejs.org).
 It is also **completely open source**, and released under the MIT License (see [LICENSE](https://github.com/professor-l/lsq-bot/blob/master/LICENSE.md)).

+**Note that this bot remains in beta testing and is not yet designed for production use.
+If you want to use it, consider following the repository to be notified when beta testing has finished.**

 ## Commands

 #### LsQ Bot supports the following commands: